For Those Who Have Remarried

 Many marriage beds these days have been defiled – whether it be through fornication (pre-marital sex) or adultery (through divorce and remarriage).
 In this respect many of us have fallen short of God’s righteousness (Hebrews 13:4).
 Yet all sin (except blasphemy against the Holy Spirit) is forgivable where there is confession and genuine repentance.
 That is God’s grace.
 Repentance, however, will have a personal cost and we need to do whatever the Holy Spirit tells us to obtain a good conscience.

 What will repentance specifically mean?
 It will mean in the first instance a change of mind: “I was wrong to divorce and remarry”.
 Some, believing remarriage is ongoing adultery, have separated.
-Others, while realising their remarriage was wrong, never the less believed they should honour their present marriage.
+Others have, for the sake of their children, remained living together but as brother and sister, that is ceasing sexual relations.
+Still others, while realising their remarriage was wrong, never the less believed they should honour their present marriage.
 Circumstances will differ enormously but circumstances or what other people do cannot be our guide.
 Again, we must be guided by what we know of scripture and the Holy Spirit.
 Only God knows the intentions of our heart and it is before Christ that we must give account.

 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart (Hebrews 4:12).